 SRS side airbags inflate with considerable force.
-To avoid potential death or serious injury during inflation of a side airbag, Toyota strongly recommends that the driver and front passenger;
+To avoid potential death or serious injury when they inflate, the driver and front passenger must:

-- Wear their seat belt - Remain properly seated with their back against the seat at all times.
+- Wear their seat belts properly. - Remain properly seated with their back upright and against the seat at all times.